Zapp's: Founding

+Death of founder, sale to Utz Quality Foods

-Zappe died in Houston, Texas on June 1, 2010 at the age of 67.
+Zappe died in Houston, Texas on June 1, 2010, at the age of 67.
 In January 2011, it was reported that the company would be sold to Utz Quality Foods of Hanover, Pennsylvania.
 The sale to Utz was completed in April 2011.
-Zapp's operates as a wholly owned subsidiary, continuing to manufacture at the Gramercy plant.
+Zapp's operates as a wholly owned subsidiary and no longer manufactures at the Gramercy, Louisiana, plant.